Here’s What To Eat Before A Run For Optimal Results

 Let’s take a look at the different types of workouts and what is needed to prepare for each one:

-Any workout involving changes in pace or high-intensity running, such as intervals and track work, threshold workouts, tempo runs, or Fartleks, will require a lot of energy
+Any training session involving changes in pace or high-intensity running, such as intervals and track work, threshold workouts, tempo runs, or Fartleks, will require a lot of energy

 If you want to crush your workout, eating a small pre-run snack beforehand is essential.

-Your snack should be consumed, ideally, 60 minutes prior to your run so that your body can process the food and you can avoid any unwanted discomfort as you sprint up that hill or turn the corner on the track!
+Your snack should be consumed, ideally, 60 minutes before your run so that your body can process the food and you can avoid any unwanted discomfort as you sprint up that hill or turn the corner on the track!

 Bagels and jam.

-Eating a complete yet light breakfast is ideal for long runs and races as long you can eat it within enough timeframe to allow for digestion.
+Eating a complete yet light breakfast or small meal is ideal for long runs and races, as long as you can eat it within a sufficient timeframe to allow for digestion.

 Since this is a larger meal, more time is necessary to process it than after eating a smaller snack.

-Of course, you will also be fueling during these activities, which is a whole other ballgame.
+Of course, you will also be fueling during these activities, another ballgame.
+Distance running often includes fueling mid-run, depending on the length of the long run or race.

-For great information on fueling during a half marathon, check out our article: Do I Need To Fuel During A Half Marathon?
+For more information on fueling during a half marathon, check out our article: Do I Need To Fuel During A Half Marathon?
 Fueling Strategy Explained.

 Waffles covered in maple syrup.